Measuring the Wrong Thing

-Kolu is a browser cockpit for coding agents — claude, opencode, whatever ships next week.
-The terminal is the universal interface: every pane is a real xterm.js in the browser, connected over WebSocket to a PTY on the server, and Kolu watches what you already do (the repos you cd into, the agents you run) to populate its UI.
+Kolu is a terminal-native cockpit for coding agents — claude, opencode, whatever ships next week.
+The terminal is the universal interface: every pane is a real xterm.js in the browser, wired over a WebSocket to a PTY on the server, and Kolu just watches what you already do — the repos you cd into, the agents you run — to build its UI.
 No agent adapters, no preferences pane.
-Run a new agent once and it appears in the command palette the next time you need it.
+Run a new agent once and it shows up in the command palette the next time you want it.

-Yesterday I shipped canvas mode: instead of stacking terminals in a sidebar, you drag them around a freeform 2D canvas like desktop windows.
-Cute demo, popular feature, and — within hours of me updating the always-on Kolu instance on my headless dev box — the thing that made the tab footprint climb to 1.2 GB.
+Yesterday I shipped canvas mode: instead of stacking terminals in a sidebar, you drag them around a freeform 2D canvas, like windows on a desk.
+Cute demo, people liked it, and — within hours of it going live on the always-on Kolu instance on my headless dev box — the thing that drove the tab to 1.2 GB.

-Toggle canvas-on, toggle canvas-off, repeat thirty times.
-Chrome Task Manager kept climbing.
-Stop toggling, leave the tab alone, come back in an hour: still 1.2 GB.
-Close the tab.
-Reopen.
-300 MB again.
-Toggle thirty times.
-1.2 GB.
+Toggle canvas on, toggle it off, thirty times.
+Chrome’s Task Manager kept climbing.
+Stop, leave the tab alone, come back an hour later: still 1.2 GB.
+Close the tab, reopen it: 300 MB.
+Toggle thirty times: 1.2 GB again.

-This is the story of finding the leak, told honestly: the two wrong hours, the one good diff, the one-line fix, and the two small patches I upstreamed to xterm.js along the way.
+This is the story of finding that leak, told honestly — the two wrong hours, the one good diff, the one-line fix, and the two small patches I sent upstream to xterm.js on the way.
 I drove; Claude Code did the agent-side work.

-The first pass at the leak happened earlier that day on the bus to the swimming pool, then again checking it on the way back, typing instructions to Claude Code on my phone and watching retainer walks come back between stops.
-That pass found a dispose-registration gap inside xterm itself: two MutableDisposable fields in RenderService and WebglRenderer were declared with = new MutableDisposable() but never wrapped in this._register(...).
-Without that registration, xterm’s Disposable base class never disposed them on teardown, so a setInterval for the cursor blink and a debounced resize task kept ticking past terminal.dispose().
-Six lines of source. xtermjs/xterm.js#5817.
+The first crack at it happened on the bus to the swimming pool, and again on the way back — typing instructions to Claude Code on my phone and watching retainer walks come back between stops.
+That pass found a real bug, just not the one I was chasing.
+Two MutableDisposable fields in xterm — one in RenderService, one in WebglRenderer — were created with = new MutableDisposable() but never wrapped in this._register(...).
+Without that registration, xterm’s Disposable base class never tore them down, so a setInterval for the cursor blink and a debounced resize task kept ticking long after terminal.dispose().
+Six lines of source: xtermjs/xterm.js#5817.

 Deploy.
-Chrome Task Manager, GPU Memory column: dropped from steady- climbing to flat.
+Chrome’s Task Manager, GPU Memory column: the steady climb went flat.
 Memory Footprint column: unchanged.
-GPU was a symptom of its own leak, not the big one.
+So the GPU thing was a leak — its own small leak — but not the one eating the gigabyte.
+I’d fixed a symptom.

 The wrong turn

 Kolu uses SolidJS, which tracks reactivity through system/Context objects — V8’s name for the block of memory that holds a closure’s captured variables.
-If a component’s scope fails to clean up on unmount, its Context lingers, and everything that scope closes over lingers with it.
-Classic retention.
+If a component’s scope doesn’t clean up on unmount, its Context hangs around, and everything that scope closed over hangs around with it.
+Retention, the textbook kind.

-Claude took the usual first steps.
-Open Chrome DevTools → Memory tab.
-Take a heap snapshot before, thirty toggles, snapshot after.
-Look at instance count growth per class.
-Tens of thousands of new system/Context and closure objects between the two snapshots.
+So Claude took the obvious first steps.
+Chrome DevTools, Memory tab.
+Heap snapshot before, thirty toggles, snapshot after.
+Diff the instance counts per class.
+Tens of thousands of new system/Context and closure objects between the two.
 Chase the retainer chains.
-Find the usual SolidJS-shaped culprits:
+Find exactly the SolidJS-shaped culprits you’d expect:

-Six commits landed on a branch over the afternoon.
-Claude replaced the two libraries with 200 lines of custom code.
-Delegated every inline handler to the parent.
-Context count per 30-toggle run went from +11,025 down to +1,208.
-An 89% reduction.
-Claude wrote the PR, drew a mermaid graph of the staircase.
-I deployed to my dev box.
+Six commits landed on a branch #614 over the afternoon.
+Claude swapped both libraries for 200 lines of our own code, delegated every inline handler to the parent, and got the Context count per 30-toggle run from +11,025 down to +1,208.
+An 89% cut.
+It wrote the PR and drew a tidy mermaid graph of the staircase coming down.
+I deployed.

 What I was actually measuring

-Chrome’s Task Manager has three columns that matter for a tab: JavaScript Memory, GPU Memory, and Memory Footprint.
+Chrome’s Task Manager shows three columns for a tab: JavaScript Memory, GPU Memory, and Memory Footprint.
 The first two are what they sound like.
-Memory Footprint is the one that matters: the total resident size the operating system assigns to the tab’s renderer process.
-It’s an aggregate — it rolls up the JS heap, the GPU textures, Chrome’s per-renderer baseline (~100-150 MB), V8’s code cache, and a category that isn’t called out as its own column but turned out to be the big one here:
+Memory Footprint is the one that counts — the total resident size the operating system hands the tab’s renderer process.
+It rolls everything up: the JS heap, the GPU textures, Chrome’s per-renderer baseline (~100–150 MB), V8’s code cache, and one more thing that gets no column of its own and turned out to be the whole story.

 Native-side state backing the DOM and typed-array objects.
-SVG element attributes, detached canvases, and — the one that mattered — ArrayBuffer backing stores.
-An ArrayBuffer is the raw byte block that a typed array (a Uint32Array etc.) is a typed view of; it lives outside what performance.memory can see.
-Kilobytes of typed-array object metadata in the JS heap can correspond to megabytes of ArrayBuffer bytes in the native heap.
-The JS-side instance count tells you how many arrays exist; the aggregate Memory Footprint tells you how much memory they actually cost.
+SVG attributes, detached canvases, and — the one that mattered — ArrayBuffer backing stores.
+An ArrayBuffer is the raw block of bytes a typed array (a Uint32Array, say) is a view onto, and it lives outside what performance.memory can see.
+A few kilobytes of typed-array metadata in the JS heap can stand for megabytes of ArrayBuffer bytes in the native heap.
+The JS-side count tells you how many arrays exist.
+The aggregate footprint tells you what they cost.

-system/Context count is a JS-heap metric.
-Reducing it by 89% is meaningful if the leak is there.
-It’s invisible if the leak is in native-side ArrayBuffer bytes.
+system/Context count is a JS-heap number.
+Cutting it by 89% means something if that’s where the leak is.
+It means nothing if the leak is in native ArrayBuffer bytes.

 The one-line fix that took hours to find

-I told Claude to throw the PR away and start over with a different analyzer: aggregate self_size bytes per class across a snapshot pair, sort by byte growth.
-Five minutes of code, one line of output:
+I told Claude to throw the PR away and start over, this time with a different analyzer: sum self_size bytes per class across a snapshot pair, sort by byte growth.
+Five minutes of code, one line of output worth reading:

 dBytes dCount Class